Sizergh: Woodwork

 poplar and dark bog-oak.
 The contents of the Inlaid Chamber were sold to the Victoria and Albert Museum in the 1890s and it was displayed as a reconstructed period room.

 The return of the panelling to its original location at Sizergh was advocated by among others Mark Girouard, an authority on England's country houses.
 The panelling returned in 1999 under a long-term loan.
 In 2017 it was reported that transfer of ownership to the National Trust had been made formal.

-The bargeboards probably date from the seventeenth century.
+The bargeboards on the gables probably date from the seventeenth century.

 Paintings

 The Castle contains a variety of paintings, including the following: